dcaliskan777/PyBer_Analysis/README.md

 ### Analysis of Average Fare per Ride and Average Fare Per Driver for Each Type of City

-First buy using groupby method of pandas, total number of rides, total number of drivers, total amaount of fare, the average fare per ride and the average fare per driver for each cyty type are calculated as a series.
+First by using groupby method of pandas, total number of rides, total number of drivers, total amaount of fare, the average fare per ride and the average fare per driver for each cyty type are calculated and organized as series.
 The codes are as follows
 > total_rides=pyber_data_df.groupby(["type"]).count()["ride_id"]
 >
 > total_drivers=city_data_df.groupby(["type"]).sum()["driver_count"]